ibexa/documentation-developer/docs/multisite/languages/languages.md

 When setting up SiteAccesses with different language versions, you can specify a list of preset languages for each SiteAccess.
 When this SiteAccess is used, the system will go through this list.
 If a Content item is unavailable in the first (prioritized) language, it will attempt to use the next language in the list, and so on.
 Thanks to this you can have a fallback in case of a lacking translation.

-You can also assign a Default content availability flag to Content Types (available in the Admin Panel).
+You can also assign a Default content availability flag to content types (available in the Admin Panel).
 When this flag is assigned, Content items of this type will be available even when they do not have a language version in any of the languages configured for the current SiteAccess.

 Note that if a language is not provided in the list of prioritized languages and it is not the Content item's first language, the URL alias for this content in this language will not be generated.